c0c0n3/ome-smuggler/docs.src/content/deployment/monitoring.md

 What you get back in this case is a plain text email message you could pipe straight into a program like `sendmail` to send it again.
 As for the imports, after you've sent the message, there's no reason to keep it around any longer.
-Tell Smuggler `DELETE` it then, e.g.
+Tell Smuggler to `DELETE` it then, e.g.

 ~~~ {.bash}
 $ curl -X DELETE \